-Beneath the streets, monuments, and churches of Rome lies a subway city whose galleries contain the darkest history of the Eternal City.
-We are talking, of course, about the Catacombs of Rome, and here is a guide to visit them and not miss anything of this experience.
+Under the streets, monuments and churches of Rome lies a subway city whose galleries contain the darkest history of the Eternal City.
+We are talking, of course, about the Catacombs of Rome, and here is a guide to visit them and not miss the essential of this experience.

 - Tour of the Catacombs of Rome - From $ 46

 Catacombs of Rome Tour

 Of the entire subway network that runs through the city of Rome, only a few catacombs are open to the public.
-Today, you can visit the ones of greatest historical interest and find burial niches, Catholic works of art, and primitive places of worship.
+Today, those of greatest historical interest to visitors are preserved, with burial niches, Catholic works of art and places of worship.

-In the Catacombs of Rome were the meeting place where the first Catholic worship took place during the first three centuries of history.
-In this tour of the Catacombs of Rome, you will mainly visit the Catacombs of St. Callixtus, the largest of all these galleries underneath the city.
+The Catacombs of Rome were the meeting place where the first Catholic worship took place during the first three centuries of history.
+In this tour of the Catacombs of Rome, you will visit mainly the Catacombs of St. Callixtus, the largest of all these galleries under the city.

-They extend over four floors, almost 12 miles long, and whose main interest lies in being the burial place of the first sixteen popes and numerous martyrs of Catholic history.
-The visit of the catacombs in this experience is about 45 minutes long, and the complete duration of the tour is about 2 hours.
+They extend over four floors, more than 19 kilometers long, and whose main interest lies in being the burial place of the first sixteen popes and numerous martyrs of Catholic history.
+The visit of the catacombs in this experience is about 45 minutes and the complete duration of the tour is about 2 hours.

-These catacombs can only be visited with a guide on an organized tour, hence my recommendation of this experience so as not to miss something that, in my opinion, is well worth seeing on your trip to Rome.
+These catacombs can only be visited with a guide on an organized tour, hence my recommendation of this experience so as not to miss something that, in my opinion, is worth seeing on your trip to Rome.

 What you will see on this tour

-- Papal crypts: Burial place of nine popes, also known as the "little Vatican".
-You will see the names of the popes, the inscriptions in Greek, and the symbol that marks the graves of martyrs.
+- Papal Crypts: Burial place of nine popes, also known as the "little Vatican".
+You will see the names of the popes, the inscriptions in Greek and the symbol that was given to the martyrs on their tombs.

 - Catholic art frescoes: The walls of the Catacombs of Rome were the first canvases where Catholic art, which would dominate the History of Art until today, began to develop.